homacs/fusg/README.md

 * auditd: A user-space auditing daemon.
 * libauparse: Library used to parse auditing events.
 * libaudit: Library required by libauparse.
-* gdbm: GNU file-base name-value db.
+* gdbm: GNU file-based name-value db.

 or simply: